ZijianWang1995/ad_image_classfication/README.md

 - Three machine learning algorithms are adopted, including *decision tree, k-nearest neigbhour and support vector machine*.

-The SVM owns best accuracy while its efficiency is not good.
+-The SVM owns best accuracy while its efficiency is not good.
 For more details, please read the report.